Mackenzie River expedition: Departure and first season

 Franklin and the other naval officers, including Back and Richardson, departed Liverpool on 16 February 1825.
 Landing in New York City on 15 March, they then followed standard travelling routes through the state of New York, across the Niagara River and Lake Ontario, then through Upper Canada to Fort William on the shores of Lake Superior.
 After traversing numerous lakes and river systems, the party arrived at Cumberland House on the Saskatchewan River on 15 June.
 From there, they reached Methye Portage, mostly by way of the Churchill River system.
 Simultaneously, most of the expedition's supplies were sent from York Factory on Hudson Bay up the Hayes River, reaching the officers at Methye Portage on 29 June.

 The party descended the Clearwater and Athabasca Rivers, arriving at Fort Chipewyan on 15 July.
 The party's expeditious pace can be attributed to their intense rowing efforts: during their last push to Great Slave Lake, they had been paddling for thirty-six of the thirty-nine preceding hours.
 At Fort Resolution, Franklin met with Keskarrah, older brother of Franklin's friend and former ally Akaitcho, and Humpy of the Yellowknives (Coppermine Indians).
 After coasting the southern shore of Great Slave Lake, the party reached the headwaters of the Mackenzie River on 3 August, which would thereafter be their route to the Arctic Ocean.

 The party began their descent of the Mackenzie, reaching its junction with the "River of the Mountains" (likely the Liard River) on 4 August.
-Fort Norman. now Tulita, was reached on 7 August, with the group having travelled 423 km in three days.
+Fort Norman.
+Tulita was reached on 7 August, with the group having travelled 423 km in three days.
 At Fort Norman, realizing that their speedy pace afforded them additional time for exploration, Franklin opted to embark on a preliminary reconnaissance to the mouth of the Mackenzie River, while the rest of the party would continue to Great Bear Lake to oversee the construction of their winter quarters.
 The goal of this venture was primarily to find the best route to the sea, in addition to establishing friendly relations with the native Inuit.
-Joined by the assistant surveyor Edward Nicholas Kendall and an Inuk interpreter, Franklin departed on 8 August.
+Joined by the assistant surveyor Edward Nicholas Kendall and Tatannuaq, an Inuk interpreter, Franklin departed on 8 August.

 During their descent they encountered several groups of First Nations, some of whom joined them for a portion of the journey.
 The delta of the Mackenzie was reached on 13 August, whereafter the party began exploring the archipelago of islands surrounding the river's mouth.
 Most of their early navigation of the sea was plagued by intense fog that occluded astronomical observation.
 After completing their early charting, the group returned to the Mackenzie River proper, reaching Fort Franklin (modern day Délı̨nę) on Great Bear Lake on 5 September.
 Over the course of the 1825 season the party had travelled 9339 km.